Hassan-Bahemia/SpiderAI/README.md

 # SpiderAI

-This project is for testing purposes only.
+1.This project is for testing purposes only.

-Used to understand how AI and State Machine workes in C++.
+2.Used to understand how AI and State Machine works in C++.

-Everything has been completed.
+3.Everything has been completed.